skellis46/slipbox/two women dancing.md

 Albert Borgmann is an American scholar working in the philosophy of technology.
 His book _Technology and the Character of Contemporary Life_ (1984) builds on Heidegger's concept of enframing (Gestell) and introduces two key terms: the _device paradigm_, and _focal things_.

 the technology of software and hardware is enframed as a source of friendship expressed through dancing.
-The software in particular is hidden.
+The software in particular -- and its mathematics -- is hidden.

 The device paradigm is a way of understanding technology as a device or series of devices that deliver commodities, and that the mechanisms for this delivery are hidden.
 Technology becomes synonymous with devices and not the hidden mechanisms.
+Which direction is the delivery operating?

 A focal thing is intimately connected to practice and is something that delivers more than one commodity.
 For example, a hearth is for more than just warmth: it is communal, social, and even a place for cooking and sharing food.